boygao1992/StateBackPrototype/README.md

 In order to pass supplement state to child components, the child need an unnecessary state synchronization step (by copying from parent component).
 Ideally, the supplement state should be passed to the `render` (or `view` in Elm) function directly.
 I guess they want to keep the shape of all `render` functions unified (`render :: State -> Halogen.ComponentHTML Query`).
-Another reason, for performance aspect, might be that direct passing doesn't actually save memory consumption because automatic currying for higher-order functions will cache the state any way. (need further investigation)

 - basically following the Elm architecture to encode event cascading pathways in Type but different approach
   - Elm: use nested Union Type to structure the event space as the pathways